StelTheo73/thesis-docs/presentation/pages/07-conclusions/page-01.md

         The incentive system was effective, enhancing motivation.
       </li>
       <li class='check'>
-        The game has a positive impact on information retention.
+        The game has a positive impact on knowledge retention.
       </li>
     </ul>
   </div>